numical/style-ext-html-webpack-plugin/README.md

 Installation
 ------------
-You must be running webpack v1.x on node v4.x or v5.x.
+You must be running webpack v1.x or 2.x on node v4.x or v5.x.

-__Note: hot module reloads do not work with this plugin on webpack 2 __ (yet).

 Install the plugin with npm:
 ```shell